GrGLeo/TermArena/documentation/detailed/server_go.md

-# Go Server
+ Go Server

-The Go server acts as the central orchestrator of the CTF game.
+The Go server acts as the central orchestrator of the TermArena game.
 It is responsible for managing client connections, handling authentication, and coordinating game rooms.

 ## Key Responsibilities